eiffel-community/eiffel-intelligence/wiki/triggering-jenkins-jobs.md

 ### userName & password
 The username and password Eiffel Intelligence will use in headers of the HTTP request when sending a notification via HTTP POST.
+As improved CSRF protection provided since Jenkins version 2.176.2, it is recommended that to set this Password/Token field as an API token and not Jenkins user password.
+Click [here](https://www.jenkins.io/doc/upgrade-guide/2.176/#SECURITY-626) to see Jenkins upgrade guides regarding this improvement.

 ### notificationMeta
 Which url to use for the HTTP POST request.
 This url contains parameters to